-To continue providing value from past mainframe investments and position themselves for future opportunities, state and local government leaders must determine how, what, and when to modernize.
+Many of the customers we work with find themselves at an inflection point.
+For banks looking to future-proof their organizations, the time to act is ripe.
+To continue providing value from past mainframe investments and position themselves for future opportunities, business leaders must determine how, what, and when to modernize.